-- Financial: a woman may find herself, for the first time in her adult life, without an income and therefore relying on her partner to bring home a paycheck, which may lead to feelings of vulnerability; and
+- Financial: Many women may find themselves, for the first time in their adult life, without an income and therefore relying on their partner to bring home a paycheck, which may lead to feelings of vulnerability; and

 First-time mother to a three-month-old little girl, Genevieve Barrett reveals she was completely blindsided when feelings of loneliness crept in.

 “I went from feeling totally capable in my job, spending my days attending meetings, connecting with people and climbing the corporate ladder to sitting at home all day with my baby, and it left me feeling quite isolated,” Barrett admits.